sthysel/arch-install/README.md

 $ sudo dd if=archlinux-2017.01.01-dual.iso of=/dev/sdb1 bs=4M
 ```

-If installing into vmware vm on a UEFI secured boot machine, vmware will fail,
+Disable secure boot in bios, change boot sequence to boot of USB drive first.

-disable secure boot in bios.
+## Boot of USB disk

-Boot image or iso, it will drop you into a root terminal, you will now:
+Now boot of the USB stick, it will drop you into a root terminal, you will now:
 - make sure you have coms, wifi or ethernet using a USB dongle.
 - make some partitions, typically / and swap.
 - format the partitions